If you’re ready for some fresh content marketing ideas for real estate agents in 2017, you’ve come to the right place.

 The storytelling nature of content marketing is now a strategic priority.
 Stories humanize your brand, allow you to emotionally connect with consumers and keep them coming back for more.
 The Science of Storytelling states 92 percent of consumers want brands to make ads that feel like a story.
 In order to implement, you must deliver content that is linear and expresses a clear narrative.

 Agents who are continuously monitoring user experience get the most ROI out of their real estate marketing efforts.
 Always have a long-term content plan, backed by research and analytics.
-Mediocre content might be tempting for a quick fix, but in order to stay competitive and really stand out to your audience, you must be willing to get creative in 2017.
+Mediocre content might be tempting for a quick fix, but in order to stay competitive and really stand out to your audience, try these content marketing ideas for real estate agents in 2017.
 By the way, if you could use a hand building your real estate marketing plan, we’re always here to help!